Zorp-MLG/Trivia-master/README.md

 # Trivia-master
-A trivia question game in c++!
+A trivia question game in html!
 I made this to take a break from c-pad and to sharpen my html skills!